pau-baiget/gapid/cli.md

 order: 50
 ---

-The GAPID package contains a command line tool named `gapit` that  can be used to capture, replay and query traces from the command line.
+The GAPID LOL package contains a command line tool named `gapit` that  can be used to capture, replay and query traces from the command line.
 You can find the `gapit` executable in your GAPID install location.
 The default install location varies by platform: